Affiliate links on SoundGuys may earn us a commission. Learn more.

 The silicone tips fit well in my ears and block out some noises really well: my very loud dryer is dampened a lot by the earbuds.
 I can still easily hear household sounds like typing on my keyboard, clanking dishes, and speech, though it is all a bit quieter than it would be without earbuds in.
 This pair of earbuds isn’t for you if you want these sounds to be very dampened or cancelled out, as it relies on passive isolation alone for noise attenuation.

 It depends on what your budget is since no wireless earbuds that cost $20 USD will have effective active noise cancelling (ANC).
-That said, if you’re willing to stretch your budget a bit, you can get the OnePlus Buds Z2 which often goes on promotion for $79 USD, $20 USD off its original price.
+That said, if you’re willing to stretch your budget a bit, you can get the OnePlus Buds Z2 which you can get for $49.99 at Amazon.
 The same goes for the Nothing Ear 1 wireless earbuds, though the ANC here isn’t as good as the Buds Z2.
 It’s available for $53.99 at Amazon.